GrandLarseny/WebsocketAudioFeedback/README.md

 2. Open `test-client.html` in a web browser
 3. Click "Connect" to establish a WebSocket connection
 4. Select an MP4 or audio file using the file input
-5. (Optional) Adjust the chunk size for optimal streaming performance
+5. (Optional) Adjust the chunk size for optimal transfer performance
-6. Click "Send File" to stream the file to the server for real-time playback
+6. Click "Send File" to stream the file to the server
+7. Audio processing starts automatically after receiving 512KB of data
+8. Visual progress bar shows processing status
-7. Audio playback will begin as soon as the first chunks are processed, without waiting for the entire file
+9. Audio playback begins as soon as processing completes

 ## How It Works

 1. The client connects to the WebSocket server
 2. The client sends MP4 data in small chunks to the server
-3. The server processes each chunk individually:
+3. The server uses a progressive buffering approach:
-   - Saves each chunk to a temporary file
+   - Data is accumulated in a single file
-   - Starts processing early chunks while later chunks are still being received
+   - Processing begins after receiving a minimum buffer (512KB by default)
-   - Converts each chunk to WAV format using FFmpeg
+   - FFmpeg extracts and converts the audio to WAV format
-   - Plays each chunk as soon as it's converted
+   - Audio playback starts as soon as processing completes
-4. This approach provides near real-time audio playback without waiting for the entire file to be received
+4. This approach balances fast audio playback with proper MP4 processing
 5. Temporary files are cleaned up after playback

 ## Platform-Specific Notes